-Nearby Tyson’s Corner hosts the Tyson Galleria and features a mix of big-box retail opportunities and boutique shopping experiences for McLean residents.
+Nearby Tyson’s Corner hosts the Tyson's Galleria and features a mix of big-box retail opportunities and boutique shopping experiences for McLean residents.
 Anchored by Macy’s, Saks 5th Avenue and Neiman Marcus, the Galleria also houses Louis Vuitton, Montblanc and Versace.
 Shopping is an elegant experience when you choose to do it at the Tyson Galleria.

 Shopping can work up an appetite, and when you begin to feel peckish after a long day of shopping for that perfect item, McLean has tons of options.
 You can put down your bags and put up your feet for a relaxing meal at any of the local restaurants and eateries, including P.F.
 Chang's, Craze Burger, and Maggiano’s Little Italy.

-The largest employer in the McLean area is Booz Allen Hamilton, and information technology consulting firm.
+The largest employer in the McLean area is Booz Allen Hamilton, and an information technology consulting firm.
 The next largest employers in the area include Capital One and the Central Intelligence Agency.
 Thanks to its location near the Washington, D.C. area, McLean offers tons of choices for career paths.

 The unemployment rate in the McLean area is more than .5% below the national average.
 Whether you're looking for a government position or to find a career in finance, McLean can provide almost any option under the sun!